 This modelling also identified the Wolf Pond prospect as an important target.
-Wolf Pond contains two distinct mineralized zones, both open in multiple orientations.
-The company plans additional detailed bedrock and trench mapping in this area to understand better the controls on gold mineralization, particularly the enriched grade chutes in the NW mineralized zone.
+Wolf Pond contains two distinct mineralized zones, both open in multiple directions.
+The company plans additional detailed bedrock and trench mapping in this area to gain a better understanding of the controls on gold mineralization, particularly the enriched anomalous grade chutes in the NW mineralized zone.